Evaluating Hallucinations in Audio-Visual Multimodal LLMs with Spoken Queries under Diverse Acoustic Conditions

-In this work, we investigate how spoken input influences hallucinations in MLLMs.
-We hypothesize that replacing text queries with speech systematically increases multimodal hallucinations.
-Moreover, diverse acoustic conditions are likely to exacerbate this effect (see Fig.~\ref{fig:intro}).
-To address this, we introduce \textbf{RePOPE-Spk}, a speech-augmented extension of the RePOPE benchmark, where all queries are provided as spoken form under realistic noise and input variations.
+As a concrete instantiation of this pipeline, we introduce RePOPE-Spk, a spoken-query extension of the RePOPE~\cite{neuhaus2025repope} benchmark, where all queries are provided as spoken audio under diverse acoustic and input conditions.
 Using RePOPE-Spk, we conduct controlled experiments on both proprietary and open-source MLLMs, revealing consistent weaknesses in current models.
-Our results highlight an overlooked challenge at the intersection of speech and multimodal reasoning, and open new directions for reliable voice AI.
+Our findings highlight an overlooked challenge at the intersection of speech and multimodal reasoning, and suggest new research directions for reliable voice AI.

-Our contributions are summarized as follows. \begin{itemize} \item We propose RePOPE-Spk, a novel benchmark dedicated to spoken-query hallucinations under diverse acoustic conditions. \item We systematically analyze the impact of speech, noise, input order, and query length on hallucination rates across representative MLLMs. \item We show that while strategies such as many-shot prompting and chain-of-thought reasoning offer partial gains, none close the gap to text queries.
-This underscores the intrinsic difficulty of robust voice-based multimodal interaction. \end{itemize}
+Our contributions are summarized as follows. \begin{itemize} \item We propose a systematic conversion pipeline for transforming existing benchmarks into spoken-query versions. \item We analyze the impact of noise, input order, and query length on hallucination rates across representative MLLMs. \item We establish training-free baselines (e.g., many-shot prompting and chain-of-thought reasoning) and characterize their efficiency.
+Our result underscores the intrinsic difficulty of robust voice-based multimodal interaction. \end{itemize}